garden-io/garden/docs/reference/action-types/Deploy/persistentvolumeclaim.md

 kind:

+# Timeout for the deploy to complete, in seconds.
+timeout: 300

 spec:
   # A list of access modes supported by the volume when mounting.
 At least one must be specified.
 The available modes
   # are as follows: